tokenized/specification/README.md

 * `Polity` represents a unique identifier for a nation/state/political entity.
 `size` does not need to be specified and is always 3 bytes.

-### Arrays/Lists

-Arrays/Lists of objects are defined by adding `[]` at the end of the type field.
-Arrays/Lists are variable length and have an unsigned integer encoded before the objects to specify the number of items.
-`size` for lists represents the bits used to serialize the number of items in the list.
-Valid values are 1, 2, 4, and 8.
-The default, when size is not specified, is 1.
-A size of 1 means the list can contain a maximum 255 objects.

 ### Actions